-Compensation and housing: \$1,000 stipend for six weeks, dormitory housing is available on site at
+Compensation and housing: \$1,000 stipend for four weeks, dormitory housing is available on site at Planting Fields

-Planting Fields

-Deadline to apply: April 26, 2024
+Deadline to apply: June 6, 2025

-Planting Fields Foundation is seeking an Archival Intern to assist with the process of creating finding aids through ArchivesSpace.
-This is a great opportunity to learn more about finding aid best practices along with organizing archival materials.
-During this project, the intern will gain a greater understanding of the history of Planting Fields Foundation and will also assist with the organization and filing of documents and preparing information for finding aids.
+Planting Fields Foundation is seeking an Archival Intern to assist with a variety of projects including formatting finding aids through ArchivesSpace and creating an online exhibition about the landscape architecture firm Innocenti - Webel through StoryMaps.
+This is a great opportunity to learn more about finding aid best practices along with exhibiting archival materials.
+During this project, the intern will gain a greater understanding of the collections held at Planting Fields Foundation Archives.